rndmized/DataRep-Querying/README.md

 - Home: Will return you to the home page.
 - Character Creation will bring you to the editor itself.
 - About: Small legal text regarding the ownership of dungeons and dragons and its assets and a small explication about the project and who developed it.
 #### Character Creation.
 #### Details
 The first page to load will be details.
 In details you can do the following:
 - Name your character.
 - Choose an alignment from the dropdown.
 - Set the player's name.
 - A one or two-words background definition.
 - Roll the dice and set the values for each attributes from the results.
 Once a value is assigned there is no way to change it.
 Each value can be assigned only once.
 Unlike the previous data this will be save on set.
 #### Race/Class
 Clicking in any race or class will show the description and traits for that specific race/class.
 Only one race and one class may be selected at one time.
 They can be changed as many times as you like.
 #### Character Sheet
 Clicking on Character Sheet will display the character sheet with the selections made.
-Every time a change is made you can click on Character Sheet to redo it.
+Every time a change is made you can lick on Character Sheet to redo it.
 You can right-click on the image to save it to your device and print it later.

 ### Known Bugs